Hapag-Lloyd Aktiengesellschaft (HLAG.F) (ETR:HLAG) PT Set at €70.00 by Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €70.00 ($82.35) price target on Hapag-Lloyd Aktiengesellschaft (HLAG.F) (ETR:HLAG) in a report issued on Monday, Borsen Zeitung reports.
-The firm currently has a buy rating on the stock.
+Hapag-Lloyd Aktiengesellschaft (HLAG.F) (ETR:HLAG) has been given a €70.00 ($82.35) price target by investment analysts at Deutsche Bank Aktiengesellschaft in a report released on Monday, Borsen Zeitung reports.
+The firm currently has a “buy” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price target indicates a potential downside of 25.29% from the company’s current price.

 Hapag-Lloyd Aktiengesellschaft, together with its subsidiaries, operates as a liner shipping company worldwide.
 The company engages in the shipping of containers by sea; and provision of door to door transportation services.
 Its vessel and container fleets are used for the transportation of general and special cargo, various dangerous goods, and coffee, as well as reefer cargo covering pharmaceuticals.